Journal of Samuel Kiechel

 Leaving Dordrecht

-Samuel Kiechel departed Dordrecht by ship, heading for Walcheren, the westernmost of the Dutch islands near Flanders.
-The route to Walcheren took him through Zeeland, a Dutch province that includes the vast delta of the Scheldt, Meuse and Rhine Rivers.
-Islands, river arms and canals dominate the landscape of Zeeland.
+Samuel Kiechel left Dordrecht by ship, heading for Walcheren, the westernmost of the Dutch islands, opposite the coast of Spanish-controlled Flanders.
+The journey to Walcheren took him through Zeeland, a Dutch province that includes the extensive delta of the Scheldt, Meuse and Rhine Rivers.
+Islands and rivers define the landscape of Zeeland.

 Fifteen years before Samuel Kiechel’s visit, the All Saints’ Flood of 1570 struck Zeeland, causing widespread devastation.
 It was one of the worst natural disasters of its era, submerging large areas that would only be reclaimed centuries later.
 From the boat, Kiechel saw the remnants of towns and villages swallowed by water.
 It was not until the twentieth century, with the construction of the Delta Works, that a long-term effort to prevent such flooding was undertaken.